williamcorney/Power-Button-Sleep/README.md

-# PowerButtonSleep
+# Power Button Sleep

-Monitor power button being pressed and send system to sleep after 5 seconds
+Sleep system after 5 seconds when you press the power button

 ## Installation Instructions